 Speak up and out with SA Speaks & SA Stories

 As student affairs professionals, we often have solutions to our field’s problems, but we wonder if anyone will listen to us.
 We all have personal stories to share that could positively impact and uplift others.
-Your stories and solutions are needed now more than ever and we have an audience that is eagerly waiting to hear them.

 Both SA Speaks and SA Stories provide presenters with the opportunity to bring inspiring and energetic narratives to the stage.
 SA Speaks are conversational, research-based talks similar to a TED Talk, while SA Stories are narratives grounded in passion and personal interest.
 Below is a review of the similarities and differences between SA Speaks and SA Stories as well as suggested themes for consideration.

 |Can be personal but tend to be more broad||More personal|

 Focus: self, family, culture, journey

 |Focus: campus, students, student affairs field||